24 hours in San Francisco is just enough time to discover the city, Muir Woods and even Alcatraz — with the right San Francisco itinerary.

 At 10 hours long, this San Francisco itinerary really does take a whole day, but it’s absolutely worth it!

-Note: A Day in the Bay only runs from March to September.
+Note: A Day in the Bay only runs from March to September and sells out very quickly.

 Renting a Bike in San Francisco: See the city your own way